-The wind climatology chart of Figure 12 indicates that the most frequent strong winds are from the south, and to a lesser extent, the west and north-east.
+The wind climatology chart of Figure 13 indicates that the most frequent strong winds are from the south, and to a lesser extent, the west and north-east.
 The development is located in a central area of the city leading to some shielding effects from all wind directions.
 The topography and surrounding building layout relative to the prevailing strong wind directions influence the local wind flow in and around the development.
 Individual locations around the development are more susceptible to winds from different directions, depending on the relative location of the point tested to the geometry of the surrounding buildings.
 The influence of wind direction on the suitability of a location for an intended purpose can be ascertained from the polar plots in Appendix 1.

 A high-level summary of the wind tunnel results including the Lawson comfort and safety ratings is provided in Table 4.
 The target criteria are based on the intended use of the space for each pedestrian level measurement location.
-It is evident that all ground plane locations meet the intended use of the space from a comfort perspective and pass the safety criterion.
+It is evident that all ground plane locations meet the intended use of the space from a comfort perspective and pass the safety criterion, with the exception of locations 26 and 29.
+Both of these locations are unaffected by the proposed development and experience similar conditions in all configurations.

-More detailed conclusions of the pedestrian study can be understood by reviewing the colour coded images in Figure 13 to Figure 16, which present the locations selected for investigation of pedestrian wind comfort in and around the site along with the Lawson criteria rating for both comfort and distress.
+More detailed conclusions of the pedestrian study can be understood by reviewing the colour coded images in Figure 14 to Figure 17, which present the locations selected for investigation of pedestrian wind comfort in and around the site along with the Lawson criteria rating for both comfort and distress.
 The central colour indicates the comfort rating for the location, and the colour of the outer ring indicates whether the location passes the distress criterion.